sheldonucr/ucr-eecs168-lab/lab3/README.md

 Using smaller instances of circuits to create a larger design is what hierarchical design is all about.
 In this section, we use an inverter we created earlier and use several instances of it to create a five stage oscillator in schematic and layout views.

-Create a new schematic for the ring oscillator by going to `New -> CellView` from the Custom Designer Console and setup the options as shown in Fig.19 below.
+Create a new schematic for the ring oscillator by going to `New -> CellView` from the Custom Compiler Console and setup the options as shown in Fig.19 below.
 The setup is as follows:

 - Library: mylibrary
 - Cell Name: ringOscillator